LuizCampedelli/repotestada/README.md

 ## test git log and git revert

-## Add some random stuff: kljadskjladsjkldsajklasdkjlsdakjl
+## After added random stuff, i will revert using git revert hash and i will get this file now